 Designed to sit on top of a cabinet or hang on the wall, I have chosen to sit it on top of the Louis XV commode that sits in our breakfast room.

-I filled it with my French, English, and German ironstone collection.
+I filled it with my French and English ironstone collection.

 I love the old ironstone advertising pieces, and though I don’t have very many, they look wonderful displayed in this beautiful french estanier cabinet.